Samnmy/Html_and_Css_test/README.md

 * **Clear and Simple Interface:** Focused on ease of navigation and content clarity.
 * **Defined Sections:** Clearly structured presentation, portfolio, and contact sections for intuitive navigation.

----

-## 🤝 How to Contribute

-While this is a personal project, feel free to explore it and give your feedback.
-If you have suggestions or find any bugs, you can:

-1. `Fork` the repository.
-2. Create a new branch (`git checkout -b feature/new-feature`).
-3. Make your changes and `commit` (`git commit -m 'feat: Add new feature'`).
-4. Push your changes (`git push origin feature/new-feature`).
-5. Open a `Pull Request`.

----

-## 📄 License

 This project is distributed under the **[Mention License Here, e.g., MIT]** License.
 See the `LICENSE` file for more details.